 The moral of both stories is, of course, to make sure your cat carrier is completely escape-proof, and also to actually use a cat carrier - don't transport your cat in your arms or in a harness, or even in a cardboard box - they're all too easy to escape from.

 Consider safety at all times.
-Ideally, your carrier should be lightweight and easily portable, with top and side openings and toughened, claw-resistant mesh, similar to the one below.
-Zippers should have buckles or clips to prevent determined, questing paws from opening the zippers!
+Ideally, your carrier should be lightweight and easily portable, with top and side openings and toughened, claw-resistant mesh.
+Zippers should have buckles or clips to prevent determined, questing paws from opening the zippers.

 After my request last month for stories of traveling long distance with cats, I heard back from a number of people - if you were one of them, thank you!